ja-plus/vscode-eslint-prettier-helper/README.md

 * vscode eslint plugin < 2.2.0 not support eslint@8
 * If it not work in vue-cli@4, Try `npm remove @vue/cli-plugin-eslint babel-eslint`
 * Needn't install vscode `prettier extension`
-* After modify the prettierrc.js, we need restart eslint (Press F1, and select `ESLint: Restart Eslint Server`)
+* After modify the prettierrc.js, we need restart eslint (Press F1, and select `ESLint: Restart ESLint Server`)